Amrit Kaur Gill

 Lucia Tường Vy Nguyễn

-Lucia Tường Vy Nguyễn is a Vietnamese-Australian writer and arts worker living and working on unceded Dharug and Gadigal land.
+Lucia Tường Vy Nguyễn is a Vietnamese Australian writer and arts worker living and working on unceded Dharug and Gadigal land.
 She joined 4A for its Lunar New Year activations in 2019, and now assists in communications.
-She is interested in exploring dichotomies of control and chaos in her own writing, which has been featured in publications such as Runway Journal, Kill Your Darlings and Voiceworks.
-She is a member of The Writing Zone, a mentoring program hosted by the Writing & Society Research Centre at Western Sydney University.
+She is interested in exploring the intersection of Southeast Asian folklore, ludic violence and global technoculture in her own writing, which has been featured in publications such as Runway Journal and Kill Your Darlings.
 In 2021, she was selected for Writing NSW’s development program for emerging editors.
 She is currently completing a Bachelor of Communications & Media (Journalism) at The University of Notre Dame Australia.

 Nicole Beck is an emerging curator, arts worker and producer, living and working on unceded land belonging to the Gadigal people of the Eora Nation.
 She started at 4A as an intern in 2019, and now works to support the gallery’s production and programming.
 During 2020-2021, Nicole curated digital and IRL parties with collective Room 2 Radio, celebrating Sydney's diverse electronic music scene.
 She is also behind 'Whole New World', a re-occuring party celebrating queer and PC music culture.
 For five years Nicole volunteered on So Hot Right Now, 2SER’s arts and culture program.
 During her time on the program Nicole worked as producer, executive producer and host, striving to elevate and support Sydney’s independent and DIY arts community in all these roles.
 In 2020, Nicole co-curated her first group show (dis)assembling care with Amelia Lazberger at AIRspace Projects Inc. She graduated from a Masters in Curating and Cultural Leadership at UNSW Art and Design in 2021.
 Prior to this further study, Nicole completed a Bachelor of Communication (Media, Arts and Production) at The University of Technology Sydney.